 Using Custom Output Parsers

-Custom output parsers scan command line output for error and warning patterns that you specify and create entries for found patterns in the Issues output pane.
+Custom output parsers scan command line output for error and warning patterns that you specify and create entries for found patterns in Issues.

-To view or add custom output parsers, select Tools > Options > Build & Run > Custom Output Parsers.
+To view or add custom output parsers, select Edit > Preferences > Build & Run > Custom Output Parsers.

 To edit the settings of a custom output parser, select it in the list, and then select Edit.